 The 1911 Kellys directory tells us a separate Primitive Methodist chapel was built in Crafton in 1889 – according to Wing As It Was the COLLINS family were the main benefactors of this chapel.
 The Crafton chapel closed in 1968, and part of the facade is still standing within the grounds of Rose Cottage (see photo above).

 Wing’s Primitive Methodist chapels fell into the Aylesbury circuit, and surviving records are mostly held at the Centre for Buckinghamshire Studies in Aylesbury (however the Bedfordshire and Luton Archives and Records Service holds the minutes for 1874 to 1899, ref MB 1623, and a collection list taken by the Stewkley Primitive Methodist circuit for their missionaries in 1931, ref MG 1555).
-The records held at CBS include the Church Street chapel’s register of marriages from 1902 onwards (ref NMP/401) and various miscellaneous deeds and accounts for the Crafton chapel dating from 1920 to 1973.
+The records held at CBS include the Church Street chapel’s register of marriages from 1902 to 1983 (ref NMP/401 – you can also order a lookup transcript) and various miscellaneous deeds and accounts for the Crafton chapel dating from 1920 to 1973.